Category Archives: Russian Royals

 Alexei was placed in the care of Peter’s unmarried sister Tsarevna Natalya Alexeievna, a playwright and founder of the first public theater in Russia.
 His education now was more in line with his father’s Western reforms.
 Alexei learned French, German, Latin, mathematics, history, and geography.
 He read foreign newspapers and exercised by fencing, dancing, riding, and playing ball games.

 In 1702, Alexei began his military training.
 All of Alexei’s teachers had high opinions of his intellect.
 His father expected Alexei to completely serve the new, reformed Russia and demanded much from his son.
 Peter’s duties kept him busy and away from Alexei.
 It was inevitable that the relationship between father and son would become strained.
-Alexei was often left among nobles and priests who did not like Peter’s reforms and who encouraged him to hate his father.
+Alexei was often left among nobles and priests who did not like Peter’s reforms and encouraged Alexei to hate his father.

 In 1703, it was proposed that Alexei marry Princess Charlotte Christine of Brunswick-Lüneburg.
 Four years younger than Alexei, Charlotte Christine was the second of the three surviving children (all daughters) of Ludwig Rudolf, Duke of Brunswick-Lüneburg and Princess Christine Luise of Oettingen-Oettingen.
 Her elder sister Elisabeth Christine of Brunswick-Wolfenbüttel married Karl VI of Austria, Holy Roman Emperor, and was the mother of Empress Maria Theresa and the grandmother of Maria Antonia of Austria, better known as Queen Marie Antoinette of France.

-Charlotte Christine; Credit – Wikipedia
+Charlotte Christine of Brunswick-Lüneburg; Credit – Wikipedia

 Charlotte Christine was brought up in Dresden in the Electorate of Saxony at the court of Augustus II, King of Poland and Elector of Saxony.
 Augustus’ wife Christiane Eberhardine of Brandenburg-Bayreuth was Charlotte Christine’s godmother.
 In 1709, Alexei was sent to Dresden to finish his education and there he met Charlotte Christine for the first time.
 Peter I thought that Charlotte Christine was a good diplomatic match because of her sister’s marriage to the Holy Roman Emperor, whose support he would need in his upcoming war with the Turks.
 On October 25, 1711, 21-year-old Alexei married 17-year-old Charlotte Christine in Torgau, Saxony.
 The bride was allowed to remain Lutheran but any children would be brought up in the Russian Orthodox religion.